 • Cord or lacing that connects the decking to the frame.

 • Pop rivets that have made the attachment hole too large (normal wear and tear issue).

 Can I buy just the parts and do the repairs myself?

 No. We do not sell individual parts for do-it-yourself repairs.
 Most of the rivets require specific equipment to install, which we have at our shop.

 How long will it take?

-Please look at the turn-around time listed in side bar on the lower left of our web site.
+Please look at the turn-around time listed in the side bar on the lower left of our web site.
 We try to keep this up to date.
 We don’t do “rush” jobs.
 Please DO NOT call to ask what the turn around time is, or if we have received your item.
 Please track your package.

 What about Return Shipping?

 Once your repairs are finished, we will return them via US Postal Service Priority Mail which takes 2-3 business days.
 Return shipping costs will be added to the cost of your repairs.
-If you want your item returned via UPS or FedEx, please send a prepaid UPS of Fed Ex return shipping label with your order.
+If you want your item returned via UPS or FedEx, please send a prepaid UPS or Fed Ex return shipping label with your order.
 Shipping snowshoes can be expensive due to over-sized box charges.
 Try to pack your snowshoes into the smallest box possible to reduce your shipping costs.
 Please don’t use packing peanuts!

 When should I just buy new snowshoes?